chavamojeshchowdary/Employee-Management-System/README.md

 # Employee-Management-System
-An Employee Management System  with MySQL DB using Spring Boot.
+An Employee Management System  with MySQL DB using Spring Boot